maniospas/Blombly/docs/basics/structs.md

 [4, 6]
 </pre>

-Structs can be made callable by overloading the corresponding operator (`call`).
+Structs can also be made callable by overloading the corresponding operator (`call`).
-Below is an example where we define a Multiplier struct that can be called like a function.
+Below is an example where we define a *Multiplier* code block that can create structs to be used like functions.
-Notice the usage of `defer` as a means of inserting a default factor at the end of *new* only if no factor is defined by that time.
+Notice the usage of `defer` as a means of inserting a default factor at the end of struct creation only if a factor has not been defined by that time.

 ```java
 // main.bb